-An additional digit that is calculated using a special algorithm and added onto the end of a barcode.
-This helps ensure the barcode is not accidentally keyed in wrong as if one digit is incorrect the check-digit will change.
-Also called check-sum digit.
+An additional digit that is calculated using a special algorithm and added to the end of a barcode.
+This helps ensure the barcode is not accidentally keyed in the wrong as if one digit is incorrect the check digit will change.
+Also called a check-sum digit.

-A barcode symbology used mostly for asset tracking
+A barcode symbology is used mostly for asset tracking

 .
 Can only encode numeric data.
 Has a high data density so very small items should use labels with this instead of code-39 as code-128 should scan more easily.

-A barcode symbology used mostly for asset tracking
+A barcode symbology is used mostly for asset tracking

 .
 Can encode alpha-numeric data (letters and numbers).
 Code-39 has a low data density so small goods should not be labelled with this because small barcodes of this type may be difficult for a scanner to pick up.

-Refers the section of a barcode numbers following the initial 3 digits.
+Refers to the section of a barcode number following the initial 3 digits.
 The Company prefix is the section following that doesn’t change across an entire company’s barcode selection.
-The length of this is determined by how many individual barcode numbers the company owns (i.e. if they own 10,000 barcode numbers then the company prefix needs to be shorter to fit within the 13 digit threshold).
+The length of this is determined by how many individual barcode numbers the company owns (i.e. if they own 10,000 barcode numbers then the company prefix needs to be shorter to fit within the 13-digit threshold).